grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/scheduling-tests.md

 ---
 weight: 400
-title: Scheduling tests
+title: Schedule k6 tests
 ---

-# Scheduling Tests
+# Schedule k6 tests

-While the k6-operator doesn't support scheduling k6 tests directly, one can schedule tests with the `CronJob` object from Kubernetes directly.
-The `CronJob` would run on a schedule and execute creation and deletion of `TestRun` object.
+While the k6-operator doesn't support scheduling k6 tests directly, you can schedule tests with the `CronJob` object from Kubernetes directly.
+The `CronJob` would run on a schedule and execute the creation and deletion of the `TestRun` object.

-Running these tests requires a little more setup than standalone test run.
+Running these tests requires a little more setup than a standalone test run.

-## Create a ConfigMap with k6 scripts
+## Create a `ConfigMap` with k6 scripts

-This step is described in [Executing k6 script with `TestRun` CRD](https://grafana.com/docs/k6/<K6_VERSION>/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd/).
+Refer to [Run k6 scripts with `TestRun` CRD](https://grafana.com/docs/k6/<K6_VERSION>/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd/) for details on how to create a `ConfigMap` with k6 scripts.

-## Create a ConfigMap of the yaml for the `TestRun` job
+## Create a ConfigMap of the YAML file for the `TestRun` job

 <!-- TODO: add a proper description for default installations: for bundle & Helm  -->

-When using `make deploy` installation method, add a `configMapGenerator` to the `kustomization.yaml`:
+When using the `make deploy` installation method, add a `configMapGenerator` to the `kustomization.yaml`:

 ```yaml
 configMapGenerator: